BAD REASONING

 Exportation of Antecedent

-(P&Q)→R; P→(Q→P)
+(P&Q)→R; ∴ P→(Q→P)

 Simplification

-Severance of conjunction
+Severance of Conjunction

 If both are true, then either is true by itself.

-P&Q; P; Q
+P&Q; ∴ P; ∴ Q

-There are boys and girls present; thus boys are present; thus girls are present.
+1 There are boys and girls present;

 Conjunction

-Conjoining truth
+Conjoining Truth

 If two items are true separately, they are true together.

-P; Q; P&Q
+P; Q; ∴ P&Q

-Boys are present; girls are present; thus boys and girls are present.
+∴ Boys and girls are present.

 NAME DESCRIPTION EXAMPLE